Healthcare: Neurosurgery

 2. Motor evaluation, videotaping of your movement examination, and overall health assessment.

-3. Neuropsychological evaluation to determine various motor and cognitive abilities.
+3. Your may need to undergo a neuropsychological evaluation to determine various motor and cognitive abilities.

 4. Computed tomography (CT) scan to measure skull thickness for focused ultrasound calculations.